Quadratic voting: Payment

-Several proposals have been put forward to counter this concern, with the most popular being QV with an artificial currency.
+Several alternative proposals have been put forward to counter this concern, with the most popular being QV with an artificial currency.
 Usually, the artificial currency is distributed on a uniform basis, thus giving every individual an equal say, but allowing individuals to more flexibly align their voting behavior with their preferences.
 While many have objected to QV with real currency, there has been fairly broad-based approval of QV with an artificial currency.

 Other proposed methods for ameliorating objections to the use of money in real currency QV are: